mathisbot/filecipher/README.md

 ## Features

-- `dev`: Disables password prompt by using a default password and enables benchmarking for encryption and decryption using `std::time`.
+- `dev`: Disables password prompt by using a default password and enables logging using `log` as well as benchmarking for encryption and decryption using `std::time`.
 - `parallel`: Enables parallel processing for encrypting and decrypting directories using the `rayon` crate and a fast memory pool.

 ## Installation